WSU-cshimizu/ceg4110-group-project-unemployed-elves/deliverables/Design specification.md

 # Design Specification
-### Table of content
+### Table of Contents

-__ 1. __   Data Flow Diagrams (R.1, R.2): Two different diagrams representing  data flows on the first web page and the second, including the success page and interaction with it.
+1. **Data Flow Diagrams (R.1, R.2)**
+   Two different diagrams representing data flows on the first web page and the second, including the success page and interaction with it.

+2. **Sequence Diagram (General)**
-__ 2. __  Sequence Diagram (General): One diagram for the whole user - application interaction.
-Services represents some actions on the backend, and obviously repositories represents interaction between backend and database.
+   One diagram for the whole user-application interaction.
+Services represent actions on the backend, and repositories represent interactions between the backend and the database.

-3. NOT APPROPRIATE FOR OUR PROJECT: (Control) Flow Chart.
-Project is too simple for this.
+3. **UML Diagram (General)**
-4. UML Diagram (General) : One class diagram representing classes and the interactions between them.
-Dependency interactions in code are represented in more than half of the cases by the @Autowired annotation.
-That's why it's dependency interaction.
+   One class diagram representing classes and the interactions between them.
+Dependency interactions in code are represented in more than half of the cases by the `@Autowired` annotation.
+Therefore, it's a dependency interaction.

-5. Use-case Models or Diagrams: NOT APPROPRIATE FOR OUR PROJECT FOR NOW.
-We don't have many users, only one.
+4. **UI Mock-ups (R.1, R.2)**
-6. UI Mock-ups (R.1, R.2): Mockups for both pages and error handling for UI2.
+   Mockups for both pages and error handling for UI2.
 ---
 ## General